Laura Loomer: Democrats

-Pope Leo XIV
+Catholicism

 Loomer disapproved of the selection of Pope Leo XIV, who she described as "Just another Marxist puppet in the Vatican" and "anti-Trump, anti-Maga, pro-open Borders, and a total Marxist like Pope Francis".
+After the United States Conference of Catholic Bishops condemned Trump's deportation policies, Loomer again attacked the Pope as "Marxist" and said "It's sad to see the Catholic Church work so hard to try to destroy our country."